Change is against human nature. In order to pull off kaizen successfully, you need a strategic plan.

 Photo credit: Scott Moore

 A successful test run of kaizen will ultimately be found in small, closely knit, open minded teams.
 The choice is deliberate: small teams makes it easier to try out small improvements to see if they work.
-Closely knit teams are important, as it would mean that attempts at changes won’t be taken as personally nor offensively.
+Closely knit teams are important, as it would mean that change attempt won’t be taken as personally.
 And finally, without people who are open minded to change, kaizen will never be born.

 Remember that kaizen is all about incremental change.
 Anyone who tells you that kaizen must involve massive projects is sadly mistaken.
 While kaizen projects can cascade into a massive project later down the line, this does not happen first and will often take time.